dylanmooney62/laravel-blog/content/blog/post-form.md

 <input type="checkbox" name="visible" value="1" class="toggle toggle-primary">
 ```

-With this in place if the checkbox is checked a 1 will be sent otherwise 0 will be sent.
+With this in place, if the checkbox is checked a 1 will be sent otherwise 0 will be sent.

 ### Body